 - 3 eggs

-- 3 tablespoons melted butter plus extra for the pan
+- 3 tablespoons butter plus extra for the pan

 - 1 tablespoon sorghum molasses available here